 Conclude this lesson by asking the students to think about ways that they can further Dr. King's message of fairness, justice, kindness and caring for others.

-Optional Homework: Give the learners Attachment One: Speak Up and ask them to complete it with a family member.
+Optional Homework: Give the learners Handout One: Speak Up and ask them to complete it with a family member.
 Allow time on another day to have students share their responses to the scenario.